 Pollution Prevention of Cadmium and Other Heavy Metals

 Where does cadmium come from?
 How are we exposed?
 And how can we prevent harmful exposures?
-These are the questions PPRC and lead scientist, Marjorie MartzEmerson, are seeking to answer.
+These are the questions PPRC and our lead scientist, Marjorie MartzEmerson, are seeking to answer.

 - How prevalent is cadmium?